AckeeCZ/frontend-cookbook/pages/contribution/Guidelines.md

    Now, the only thing missing is to find the right time to use it on client projects.

    The beginning or some major breaking point could be the right time.
-Definitly, it wouldn't be a good idea to switch on that during a running sprint.
+Definitely, it wouldn't be a good idea to switch on that during a running sprint.

 > 🎉 **It's released and widely used!
 What's next?** 🎉
 >